Ash's mother. She runs a family restaurant named Pallet House.

 - Lipstick Lesbian: Is conventionally feminine in addition to being a lesbian.

-- Merchant Princess: A variation.
+- Merchant Prince: A female variation.
 While she doesn't actually hold government office, she does have a lot of political influence.

 - Red Baron: Kanto's Nature-Loving Princess.